Perkedel/Kaded-fnf-mods/README.md

 Jakarta Fair finally opens again after the gruelling cruelty of coronavirus has finally defeated.
 Boyfriend and families went to Jakarta fair for mere curiosity and who knows find someone that would compete with him.
 It had alot of stuffs, so they separate a while to look for interesting stuffs around the fair.
 Girlfriend will search for fashions, while Boyfriend looks for technologies.
 He found one of the megabooth that has sophisticated walking minibooth in it, Van Elektronische (Perkedel Technologies).
 He entered one of the booth and encountered Hookx, the friendly Karaoke robot.

 Well, it's not the live person he met but another robot instead.
 Why not try though?
 I think Hookx got something interesting.
 So then Boyfriend proceed interacting with that robot that shapped like a portrait TV.

+BONUS WEEK!
+4'33" .
+John Cage - 4'33" did made a composition. and it's silent. just that. that's it. yes.

 # ERROR
 ## Missing files